kristinart/geospatial-analysis-2021-houston-blackouts/README.md

 #### *Homes*

 We utilized geospatial data of the buildings that are located within the Houston metropolitan area.
 The source of these data was also [OpenStreetMap (OSM)](https://planet.openstreetmap.org/).
-We downloaded the data for Texas and perpared a GeoPackage with homes in the Houston metropolitan area before this analysis.
+We downloaded the data for Texas and prepared a GeoPackage with homes in the Houston metropolitan area before this analysis.
 These data are stored in the following file:

 -   `gis_osm_buildings_a_free_1.gpkg`